Base10 Partners launches $137 million early-stage AI startup fund

 “I think that the ‘technology-first‘ versus ‘what problem am I solving first‘ is a very real bias that Silicon Valley has,” he said.
 “We build too much and too much in a box and too much in the lab because we are so smart.”

-Base10 Partners will make early-stage investments between $500,000 and $5 million and will not seek to invest in technology-first companies, an approach that could mean missing out on some investment deals, Ajao said, but he insists that technology-first businesses builds the wrong kinds of companies.
+Base10 Partners will make early-stage investments of between $500,000 and $5 million.
+The firm will not seek to invest in technology-first companies, an approach that could mean missing out on some investment deals, Ajao said, but he insists that technology-first businesses builds the wrong kinds of companies.

-Instead, the goal is to back startups that have spent time learning about an industry and its inner workings and who fully understand the problems they want to solve before ever writing a single line of code.
+Instead, the goal is to back teams that have spent time learning about an industry and its inner workings and who fully understand the problems they want to solve before ever writing a single line of code.
 When bringing automation to old industries, knowing things like how truckers get paid or how train system operators read instructions is more important and influential than simply applying the latest machine learning techniques.

-“I just don’t see a lot of automation companies whose superpower is going to be ‘I have better algorithms,‘” Ajao said.
-“I see a lot of companies, or I hope to see a lot of companies, whose competitive advantage is that I’ve spent the last six months in warehouses, I know this inside out, I’ve been doing it myself, and now I know the workflow and the people and I know how to talk about it.”
+“I just don’t see a lot of automation companies whose superpower is going to be ‘I have better algorithms’,” Ajao said.
+“I see a lot of companies, or I hope to see a lot of companies, whose competitive advantage is that I’ve spent the last six months in warehouses, I know this inside out, I’ve been doing it myself, and now I know the workflow and the people, and I know how to talk about it.”

 Limited partners in the fund include executives from companies like Salesforce, Dropbox, and Instacart, as well as a number of university endowments and foundations.